 Opening a bank account

-How to open a bank account before you arrive in the UK.
+The following instructions will advise you on how to open a bank account before you arrive in the UK.

 Using your Cardiff University username and password, log in to SIMS and follow the instructions.
 If you need help, follow our step-by-step instructions to enrolling online.
+Online enrolment will start 3 weeks before you arrive at the university.

-If you are setting up a new bank account, you will probably need to provide the bank with a letter confirming your student status and correct term-time address.
+You will need to provide the bank you choose with a letter confirming your student status and correct term-time address.
 You can update your address and request a bank letter through SIMS online.

-Simply log into SIMS and click ‘Generate a bank letter’ under the ‘My proof of enrolment’ section.
+In SIMS click ‘Generate a bank letter’ under the ‘My proof of enrolment’ section.
 A copy of the bank letter will be emailed to you as a PDF and will also be stored in your student record in SIMS online.
 You must keep the email as some banks will require it (see below).

 Watch a short video on how to generate a bank letter and change your contact details in SIMS online.

-Single semester exchange students
+Single-semester exchange students

 If you are an exchange student and completing a placement at Cardiff University for six months or less, your banking options are more limited.